mulle-objc/MulleObjC-Cheat-Sheet/README.md

 # mulle-objc version

-This is a edited version of the Objective-C Cheat Sheet for mulle-objc.
-I took out everything that is not applicable to **mulle-objc**.
+This is a edited version of the "Objective-C Cheat Sheet" adapted for mulle-objc.
+I took out everything that is not applicable to **mulle-objc** and rewrote some parts to fit the current state of the art.
 Visit the original site [iwasrobbed/Objective-C-CheatSheet](//github.com/iwasrobbed/Objective-C-CheatSheet) for the original author's introduction and more information.
 The original list of contributors can be [found here](https://github.com/iwasrobbed/Objective-C-CheatSheet/graphs/contributors).

-# Objective-C Cheat Sheet
+# MulleObjC Cheat Sheet

 This is not meant to be a beginner's guide or a detailed discussion about Objective-C; it is meant to be a quick reference to common, high level topics.